Julia Lezhneva

-Julia Mikhaylovna Lezhneva (Юлия Михайловна Лежнева; born 5 December 1989) is a Russian soprano opera singer and recitalist, specializing in soprano and coloratura mezzo-soprano material of the 18th and early 19th century.
+Julia Mikhaylovna Lezhneva (Юлия Михайловна Лежнева; born 5 December 1989) is a Russian operatic soprano and recitalist, specializing in soprano and coloratura mezzo-soprano material of the 18th and early 19th century.
 She studied with Tamara Cherkasova, Irina Zhurina, Elena Obraztsova, Dennis O'Neill and Yvonne Kenny.

 Early life and education

 Julia Lezhneva was born in Yuzhno-Sakhalinsk (Sakhalin island), Russia, into a family of geophysicists.
 In 2004, she graduated with distinction from the Gretchaninov Music School in Moscow.
 In June 2008, she received an honours degree for her vocal studies and a diploma for piano at the Moscow Conservatory Academic Music College.
 She pursued her studies from 2008 until summer 2010 at the Cardiff International Academy of Voice under Dennis O'Neill with the support of the Kempinski Arts Support Programme initiated by Marylea Van Daalen.
 Lezhneva there participated in masterclasses of Richard Bonynge, Carlo Rizzi, Kiri Te Kanawa, Ileana Cotrubaș, and Rebecca Evans.
 She attended masterclasses with Elena Obraztsova in St. Petersburg in 2007, and with Alberto Zedda at the Accademia Rossiniana in Pesaro in 2008.
 She also attended masterclasses with Thomas Quasthoff during the 2009 Verbier Festival.

 In August 2009 Lezhneva became the youngest winner of the Mirjam Helin International Singing Competition, winning first prize during its sixth competition.
 Among her other awards is the Russian 'Triumph' award for her contribution to culture and art.
 She performed in concerts at such international festivals as the Salzburg Mozartwoche Festival (with conductor Marc Minkowski) and Rossini Opera Festival in Pesaro (with conductor Alberto Zedda and tenor Juan Diego Flórez).